Sandeepv68/express-marko/README.md

 [2018-06-11T08:02:16.487Z] INFO (Express Marko/8248 on Sandeep-HP): Application started and is running on port 3000
 ```
 ## Dependency
+This project uses the following modules as dependency
 - @lasso/marko-taglib
 - compression
 - cookie-parser